 - GREAT price!
 Best of the bunch!
 With a $6k build that INCLUDES the SRAM GX Transmission, and Fox Performance level suspension!

-Cons: The rear end of the bike looks polarizing.
+- The rear end of the bike looks polarizing.
 You might love it, but we think it’s very strange looking.
-Also, they include a nice build but use Shimano XT brakes.

 🌟 Revel ReRun (Released April 8, 2025)